 Chicken Curry in a Hurry

 Wait a minute, you might be thinking.
-How does curry qualify as a quick dinner?
+How does curry make a list of quick dinner ideas?
 Our hurried-up version uses rotisserie chicken to save time, and the meal’s ready in just over half and hour.
-Pin this one for later—those nights when you’re craving Indian food but don’t care to order take-out, and you need something on the table, stat.
-A simple sauce, made with plain yogurt, heavy cream, and a few teaspoons of curry powder, evenly coats the shredded chicken.
+Pin this one for later for those nights you’re craving Indian food but don’t care to order take-out and you need something on the table, stat.
+A simple sauce made with plain yogurt, heavy cream, and a few teaspoons of curry powder evenly coats the shredded chicken.
 Add a can of diced tomatoes, too, if you’d like, and serve the dish over rice.

 Get the recipe: Chicken Curry in a Hurry